v8/v8.dev/src/docs/benchmarks.md

 1. `./_results` - It writes the results into file master here.
 You could save these files with different names, and they'll show up in compare mode.

-In compare mode, you'll naturally use a different binary or at least different flags.
+In compare mode, you’ll naturally use a different binary or at least different flags.

-## Example Usage
+## Example usage

-Say you've built two versions of `d8`, and want to see what happens to SunSpider.
+Say you’ve built two versions of `d8`, and want to see what happens to SunSpider.
 First, create baselines:

 ```bash
 $ test/benchmarks/csuite/csuite.py sunspider baseline out.gn/master/d8